Designated Visitor Information

 Preparation of observing material

-In response to the COVID-19 pandemic, the Observatory has implemented a Restricted Operations mode with less than half of the usual staff at the observatory site.
-In order to enable smooth operations, we kindly ask you to prepare and submit the observing material (using p2) at least 10 days before the start of the first observing night:
+We kindly ask you to prepare and submit the observing material (using p2) 10 days before the start of the first observing night:

 - A README file with contact information for observers [First+Last name and email (mandatory), phone number and skype contact (optional)].
 Please, note if the observations require a non-standard setup or special calibrations.

-- An as complete as possible set of Observing Blocks (OBs).
+- Prepare the set of Observing Blocks (OBs).
 OBs should contain finding charts (and ephemeris file for moving target observations for the scheduled nights).

 - A notification to ESO must be sent using “Notify ESO” button when this (preliminary) material is ready.